 - a second property / land holdings

 Subsequent to entry, the School operates a Hardship Bursary fund for those whose financial arrangements have unexpectedly changed for the worse.
 The application process is the same but the timescales for review and confirmation of an award are managed on a case by case basis.
-Parents should be aware that the School would not expect to provide financial assistance within the first two years of a girl joining (other than being in receipt of a bursary on entry), since it is expected that sufficient financial resources exist to cover school fees commitments during this period.
+Parents should be aware that the School would not expect to provide financial assistance within the first two years of a student joining (other than being in receipt of a bursary on entry), since it is expected that sufficient financial resources exist to cover school fees commitments during this period.

-How do I apply for a Bursary?
+How do I apply for a bursary?

 Parents of registered candidates will be requested to complete an application form.
-The completed form and supporting papers should be returned to the Bursary at the School well in advance of a girl sitting the entrance assessment.
+The completed form and supporting papers should be returned to the Bursary at the School well in advance of a student sitting the entrance assessment.
 Forms may be downloaded below.

 Although the School operates a bursary fund to support parents in the payment of school fees, we are not always able to assist to the extent required or in the necessary timeframe.
-For those parents who are experiencing financial difficulty, might we suggest contacting the charitable organisations listed by following the link to Educational Grants
+For those parents who are experiencing financial difficulty, might we suggest contacting the charitable organisations listed by following the link to Educational Grants.

 These organisations have pre-determined criteria for making awards which are typically based on factors such as age and subject choice, so check the various websites to ascertain which might be most suitable for you.